By Dr. Eli Lizorkin-Eyzenberg.

-Thank you for your support of this teaching ministry!
+Thank you to my friends for your support and encouragement!

 The story begins with Sarai, the wife of Abram, who faced the profound sorrow of infertility in a culture where bearing children was a central measure of a woman’s worth (Gen 16:1).
 The Hebrew word for Sarai’s barrenness, ‘aqarah (עֲקָרָה), conveys not just physical sterility but a deep, existential emptiness, a void that echoed her unfulfilled role in God’s promise to Abram.
 After years of waiting for the fulfillment of God’s promise to make Abram the father of a mighty nation, Sarai, in her desperation, proposed a culturally acceptable but emotionally fraught solution: she offered her Egyptian slave woman, Hagar, to Abram as a surrogate (Gen 16:2).
 The Hebrew phrase l’ishah (לְאִשָּׁה), often translated as “as a wife,” suggests Hagar’s role was more than a mere concubine; it carried a legal weight in the ancient Near East, binding Hagar to Sarai’s household yet complicating her status.